Amazon OpenSearch Service rename - Summary of changes - Amazon OpenSearch Service

 Get started: Upgrade your domains to OpenSearch 1.x

 OpenSearch 1.x supports upgrades from Elasticsearch versions 6.8 and 7.x.
-For instructions to upgrade your domain, see Starting an upgrade (console).
+For instructions to upgrade your domain, see Upgrading a domain (console).
 If you're using the AWS CLI or configuration API to upgrade your domain, you need to specify the TargetVersion as OpenSearch_1.x.

 OpenSearch 1.x introduces an additional domain setting called Enable compatibility mode.
 Because certain Elasticsearch OSS clients and plugins check the cluster version before connecting, compatibility mode sets OpenSearch to report its version as 7.10 so these clients continue to work.